BlueBrain/NeuroM/doc/source/quick.rst

 methods to query various properties of the neuron.
 The functionality is limited, but it is hoped that it will suffice for most analyses.

-The following properties can be obtained for a single neurite type or for all neurites regardless of type:
+These are some of the properties can be obtained for a single neurite type or for all neurites regardless of type:

 * Segment lengths